kahun/awesome-sysadmin/README.md

 * [consul](http://www.consul.io/) - It is a tool for discovering and configuring services in your infrastructure.
 * [doozerd](https://github.com/ha/doozerd) - Doozer is a highly-available, completely consistent store for small amounts of extremely important data.
 * [etcd](https://github.com/coreos/etcd) - A highly-available key value store for shared configuration and service discovery.
-* [Juju](https://juju.ubuntu.com/) - Cloud orchestration tool which manages services as charms, YAML configuration and deployment script bundles.
+* [Juju](https://juju.ubuntu.com/) - Cloud orechestration tool which manages services as charms, YAML configuration and deployment script bundles.
 * [MCollective](http://puppetlabs.com/mcollective) - Ruby framework to manage server orchestration, developed by Puppet labs.
 * [Overcast](http://andrewchilds.github.io/overcast/) - Deploy VMs across different cloud providers, and run commands and scripts across any or all of them in parallel via SSH.
 * [Rundeck](http://rundeck.org/) - Simple orchestration tool.